ucb-ee106/lab-availability-site/website_about.md

 ExecStart=/home/ff/ee106a/venvs/testing/bin/python3 /home/ff/ee106a/lab-availability-site/update_db.py
 ```

-Where you can see how it's running the `update_db.py` file, everytime the service is called
+Where you can see how it's running the `update_db.py` file, everytime the service is called.

 While it's checking the availability of all the computers, it updates a MariaDB database that comes with the apphost.

 ## Creating the GUI